Also Known as Boiling Water Canning

 What?
 You are tired?!
 Yes, but it is a satisfying tired, is it not?

-Water Bath Canning Works for All of These Food Canning Recipes:
+Water Bath Canning Works for The Following Canning Recipes:

 Question: I recently was water bath canning and processed pickles and jalapenos.
 When I did the water bath I did everything by the book, ball blue book.
 But, i didnt cover the canner when i processed them.
 I processed them an extra 5-10 minutes and am wondering if you think they are ok.
 I found the top now and will be using it in the future.